Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

-The analytic continuation of the ASRs for isovector and octet currents \eqref{asr38} to the time-like region was carried out earlier \cite{Klopot:2013laa}.
-It was shown that for the equations \eqref{asr38aa} the analytic continuation to the time-like region leads only to a replacement of $Q^2$ with $-q^2$, so one arrives at the following expressions for TFFs:
+The analytic continuation of the the ASRs for isovector and octet currents \eqref{asr38} to the timelike region was carried out earlier \cite{Klopot:2013laa}.
+It was shown that for Eqs. \eqref{asr38aa}, the analytic continuation to the timelike region leads to the following relations for the real parts of the TFFs,

-The analytic continuation of the ASR for the singlet current \eqref{asr0} isn't so straightforward.
-The r.h.s. of eq. \eqref{asr0} contains functions depending on $Q^2$ appeared due to the gluon anomaly matrix element, also the spectral density $A_3^{(0)}$ contains an unknown $A_{QCD}^{(0)}$ part.